LouisXVBTW/my-reel/README.md

-# my-reel
+# Im applying for the Technical Support Intern
-I don't don't have a reel lol
+So I don't have a movie reel.
+Which im guessing is meant to be a portfolio for the movie industry?